pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

                                       server if no namespace is defined in a subcommand(EnvVar: PYWBEMCLI_NAME)
                                       []Default: root/cimv2].
-      -u, --user USER                 User name for the WBEM Server connection.
+      -u, --user USER                 User name for the WBEM server connection.
                                       (EnvVar: PYWBEMCLI_NAME)
-      -p, --password PASSWORD         Password for the WBEM Server.
+      -p, --password PASSWORD         Password for the WBEM server.
 Will be requested as part  of initialization if user name exists and it is not  provided by this option.(EnvVar: PYWBEMCLI_PASSWORD).